 Tariffs often have variations based on different criteria.
 The API can return filter information to help end users select the correct tariff variant.

-Example of how filters can be linked to tariffs:
+Example of how properties can be linked to tariffs:

-Include the include_filters=true parameter to get filter information with tariffs:
+Include the include_tariff_properties=true parameter to get structured property information:

 Tariff Response Structure